stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 ## Convergence lemmas

 We now state and prove a number of lemmas about series convergence that come handy later.
-Once proved, we can state them in future proofs without having to justify us every time.
+Once proved, we can state them in future proofs without having to justify them every time.

 Intuitively, if two sequences converge so does the sum of their terms, as stated by the result below.